How Brandon Flowers made peace with his younger self in The Man

-The funky-ridden single was released on 14 June 2017 and was the lead single rom their fifth studio album Wonderful, Wonderful.
+The Killers released their single The Man on 14 June 2017 and was the lead single rom their fifth studio album Wonderful, Wonderful.

-The track marked The Killers official comeback and their first new music since 2012's Battle Born, so Brandon Flowers and co didn't pull any punches.
+The track marked the Las Vegas band;s official comeback since 2012's Battle Born, so Brandon Flowers and co didn't pull any punches.

 The song is unmistakeable, with Flowers playing the proud male peacock, but who and what is it inspired by?